AWS News Blog

 New CloudWatch Events – Track and Respond to Changes to Your AWS Resources

 When you pull the curtain back on an AWS-powered application, you’ll find that a lot is happening behind the scenes.
-EC2 instances are launched and terminated by Auto Scaling policies in response to changes in system load, Amazon DynamoDB tables, Amazon SNS topics and Amazon SQS queues are created and deleted, and attributes of existing resources are changed from the AWS Management Console, the AWS APIs, or the AWS Command Line Interface (CLI).
+EC2 instances are launched and terminated by Auto Scaling policies in response to changes in system load, Amazon DynamoDB tables, Amazon SNS topics and Amazon SQS queues are created and deleted, and attributes of existing resources are changed from the AWS Management Console, the AWS APIs, or the AWS Command Line Interface (AWS CLI).

 Many of our customers build their own high-level tools to track, monitor, and control the overall state of their AWS environments.
 Up until now, these tools have worked in a polling fashion.
 In other words, they periodically call AWS functions such as